sellect/delayed_cron/README.md

   #
   # OPTIONS: *optional
   # - interval - override default_inteveral from setup
-  # - at       - set time of day the cron should be run, timezone is optional
+  # - at       - set time of day the cron should be run, timezone and seconds are optional
   cron_job :some_method_to_run_as_cron, interval: 3.days, at: "00:00:00 -0400"

   def some_method_to_run_as_cron